Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 Opportunities also exist in clinical work and research, supported by charitable organisations and trusts, or in universities, lecturing on one of the recognised training courses.

-A number of therapists work in private practice, or on a freelance basis, where demand for music therapy is constant.
+You can work in private practice, or on a freelance basis, where there's a constant demand for music therapy.

 Look for job vacancies at:

-As a practising music therapist you are legally required to register with the HCPC and renew your registration every two years.
+As a practising music therapist you're legally required to register with the HCPC and renew your registration every two years.
 To stay registered, you must keep a record of your continuing professional development (CPD) activities, which can include a mixture of:

 The BAMT offers support and training for practising music therapists, including courses, conferences and seminars.
 This gives you the chance to develop new knowledge and skills and to network with others in your field.

 Training institutions recognised by the HCPC may run CPD courses.
 You could also do a PhD in music therapy to develop your knowledge in a particular area.

-NHS grades may be translated to working in private practices, but if you work for yourself you will usually need to build up your own client base.
-You will rely upon sessional payment from consultations, rather than a regular income, and must factor in the costs involved in running a session.
+If you work for yourself, you'll need to build up your own client base.
+You'll rely upon sessional payment from consultations, rather than a regular income, and must factor in the costs involved in running a session.
 Some music therapists choose to undertake private practice work in addition to working for an employer.